Musée du Quai Branly – Jacques Chirac: History

 Following the tradition of French presidents building museums as monuments to their time in office, as exemplified by Presidents Georges Pompidou (Centre Georges Pompidou); Valéry Giscard d'Estaing (Musée d'Orsay) and François Mitterrand (Grand Louvre), the project for a new museum celebrating the arts of the Americas, Africa, Asia and Oceania was brought to completion by President Jacques Chirac.

-Since the first half of the 20th century, a number of French intellectuals and scientists, including André Malraux, André Breton, and Claude Lévi-Strauss, had called for a single and important museum in Paris dedicated to the arts and cultures of the indigenous people of the colonized territories, which was considered primitive peoples without own culture to the science of that time and the non-European art was considered exotic art, drawing upon the large collections gathered by French explorers, missionaries, scientists and ethnologists.
+Since the first half of the 20th century, a number of French intellectuals and scientists, including André Malraux, André Breton, and Claude Lévi-Strauss, had called for a single and important museum in Paris dedicated to the arts and cultures of the indigenous people of the colonized territories.
+These had been considered by the science of that time as "primitive" peoples without a culture of their own.
+Non-European cultural objects were considered as mere ethnographic items or at best as "exotic" art, as exemplified by the large collections gathered by French explorers, missionaries, scientists and ethnologists.

 A proposal for such a museum had been made by the ethnologist and art collector Jacques Kerchache in a 1990 manifesto in the newspaper Libération, called "The masterpieces of the entire world are born free and equal."
 The manifesto was signed by three hundred artists, writers, philosophers, anthropologists and art historians.
 Kerchache brought the idea to the attention of Jacques Chirac, then Mayor of Paris, and became his advisor.
 Chirac was elected president of France in 1995, and in the following year announced the creation of a new museum combining the collections of two different museums: